Macau not first to win from HK travel easing: reports

 The outlet also cited Hong Kong’s top local official as noting that the Hong Kong and Macau governments were working hard to make intercity travel possible for residents of the two places.

-The Hong Kong government announced in early June the extension until July 7 of a deadline for ending its 14-day quarantine rule for arrivals from Macau, mainland China and Taiwan.
+The Hong Kong government announced in early June the extension until July 7 of a deadline for ending its 14-day quarantine rule for those arriving from Macau, mainland China and Taiwan.
 The announcement was made against the backdrop of the city having recorded several fresh clusters of Covid-19 infection at the time.

 Jun 24, 2020